Justus von Liebig: Awards and honors

 Liebig was elected a member of the Royal Swedish Academy of Sciences in 1837.

 He became a first-class member of the Ludwig Order, founded by Ludwig I, and awarded by Ludwig II on 24 July 1837.

-In 1838, he became correspondent of the Royal Institute of the Netherlands; when that became the Royal Netherlands Academy of Arts and Sciences in 1851, he joined as foreign member.
+In 1838, he became a correspondent of the Royal Institute of the Netherlands; when that became the Royal Netherlands Academy of Arts and Sciences in 1851, he joined as a foreign member.

 The British Royal Society awarded him the Copley Medal "for his discoveries in organic chemistry, and particularly for his development of the composition and theory of organic radicals" in 1840.

-In 1841, botanist Stephan Friedrich Ladislaus Endlicher (1804–1849), published a genus of flowering plants from Malesia, belonging to the family Gesneriaceae, as Liebigia in his honour.
+In 1841, botanist Stephan Friedrich Ladislaus Endlicher (1804–1849) published a genus of flowering plants from Malesia, belonging to the family Gesneriaceae, as Liebigia in his honour.

-Ludwig II of Bavaria conveyed the title of Freiherr von Liebig on 29 December 1845.
-In English, the closest translation is "Baron".
+King Ludwig II of Bavaria ennobled Liebig on 29 December 1845, conferring on him the hereditary title of Freiherr von Liebig.
+In English, the closest translation is Baron von Liebig.

 In 1850, he received the French Légion d'honneur, presented by chemist Jean-Baptiste Dumas, the French trade minister.

 He was honored with the Prussian Order of Merit for Science by Friedrich Wilhelm IV of Prussia in 1851.

 He was elected as a member of the American Philosophical Society in 1862.

-In 1869, he was awarded the Albert Medal by the Royal Society of Arts, "for his numerous valuable researches and writings, which have contributed most importantly to the development of food-economy and agriculture, to the advancement of chemical science, and to the benefits derived from that science by Arts, Manufactures, and Commerce."
+In 1869, Liebig was awarded the Albert Medal by the Royal Society of Arts, "for his numerous valuable researches and writings, which have contributed most importantly to the development of food-economy and agriculture, to the advancement of chemical science, and to the benefits derived from that science by Arts, Manufactures, and Commerce."